Sugary, nutty shortbread is a sure sign of the holidays.

 - Turbinado sugar, for sprinkling

+Preheat oven to 350 degrees.
+Line baking sheet with parchment paper; set aside.
 Into a medium bowl, sift flours and salt.
-Whisk in 1/2 cup chopped pecans, set aside.
+Whisk in 1/2 cup chopped pecans; set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, cream butter and granulated sugar on medium-high speed until smooth and light, about one minute.
 Add the maple syrup, egg yolk, and extract; beat on medium speed until well combined.
 On low speed, gradually add flour mixture, beating until just combined.
 Dough should be smooth and pliable.
 Flatten into a disk.
 Wrap in plastic; chill until firm, 1 1/2 hours or overnight.